claurafeng/claurafeng.github.io/_portfolio/economic_condition_effects_on_labor_force.md

      </pre>
      <img src="/images/employment_cunr_summary.png" alt="Summary of CUNR" style="width:100%; border-radius:6px; margin-top:0.75rem;">
       <img src="/images/employment_cunr_histogram.png" alt="Histogram of CUNR" style="width:100%; border-radius:6px; margin-top:0.75rem;">
-      <p>To understand the shape of distribution of the labor force participation rate, the above histogram is analyzed.
-The shape of the data is relatively symmetric with the mean being around the middle of the minimum and maximum.
-The dip in the middle suggests that values tended to fall below or above the typical labor force participation rate (64.89%).
-The mean is also close to the median, which indicates that the data is not very skewed.
-There are no clear univariate outliers present because all the values lie within a reasonable distance from the center and do not appear isolated from the rest of the distribution.
+      <p>The above histogram shows the distribution of the unemployment rate.
+The shape of the data appears right-skewed, tapering off gradually on the right compared to the left with most observations clustering between approximately 4% and 7%.
+The max value is further from the central tendencies compared to the min value, which further indicates that the histogram is skewed.
+While the 10.4% unemployment rate value is further from the rest of the values, it does not violate the 1.5 x IQR rule, meaning that it is not an univariate outlier.
 </p>
     </div>
   </div>